minqiaowang/oracle-sharded-database/shard-db-deployment/shard-db-deployment.md

 ### Prerequisites

 This lab assumes you have already completed the following:
-- Setup Environment to provision catalog and shard database.
+- Setup environment to provision catalog and shard database.

 ## **Step 1:** Configure Shard Hosts